Subdivisions, shellability, and collapsibility of products

-This was already conjectured by Bob Oliver in a 1998 email to Anders Bj\"orner.
-(We thank Anders Bj\"orner for this communication.)
-Main Theorem~\ref{mainthm:oliver} can be viewed as a strengthening of analogous results in the PL category by Dierker \cite{Dierker} and Lickorish \cite[Lemma 1]{Lickorish}.
-We also give a concrete example of a complex that becomes non-evasive when multiplied with an interval, thereby solving a question by Welker \cite[Open Problem~2]{Welker}: See Proposition~\ref{prop:orderComplex}.
+Contrary to the case of derived subdivisions, the analogous theorem for shellability does not hold (cf.\ Remark \ref{rem:shelloliver}).
+Theorem \ref{mainthm:oliver} was already conjectured by Bob Oliver in a 1998 written correspondence to Anders Bj\"orner.
+It furthermore strengthens results by Dierker \cite{Dierker} and Lickorish \cite[Lem.\ 1]{Lickorish} who proved that for every contractible complex, there is an $n\ge 0$ such that $C\times \mathrm{I}^n$ is PL homeomorphic to a collapsible complex.
+Using the intuition of Theorem \ref{mainthm:oliver}, we also give a concrete example of a evasive poset that becomes non-evasive when multiplied with the two-element total, thereby solving a question by Welker \cite[Open Problem~2]{Welker}, cf.\ Proposition~\ref{prop:orderComplex}.

-The Zeeman conjecture has been open since the Sixties, although some special cases have been solved \cite{Cohen, Gillman}.
-Its importance is highlighted by the fact that it implies, quite straightforwardly~\cite[pp.~78--79]{Glaser}, the three-dimensional Poincar\'{e} conjecture, recently proven by Perelman.
-In turn, Perelman's work shows the validity of the Zeeman conjecture for a large class of contractible $2$-complexes~\cite{MatveevRolfsen}.

-Via Main Theorem~\ref{mainthm:equivalence}, we can now rephrase the Zeeman conjecture in a rather concrete way:

-\begin{thmnonumber}[Prop.~\ref{prop:CohenBary} \& Cor.~\ref{cor:zeemanno}] The Zeeman conjecture is equivalent to the claim that for any contractible $2$-complex $C$ there is an integer $m$ such that $\sd^m (C \times I)$ is collapsible.
-However,~for~any $m, n \in \mathbb{N}$, we can concretely describe a contractible $2$-complex $C_{m,n}$ such that the $m$-th barycentric subdivision of $C_{m,n} \times I^n$ is \emph{not} collapsible. \end{thmnonumber}
+To this day the Zeeman conjecture remains open, although some related problems have been solved \cite{Cohen, EDG} and the Poincar\'e--Hamilton--Perelman Theorem implies the Zeeman conjecture for a wide class of complexes \cite{Gillman}.
+Via Theorem~\ref{mainthm:equivalencec}, we can rephrase it in a rather concrete way: The Zeeman conjecture is equivalent to the claim that for any contractible $2$-complex $C$ there is an $n\ge 0$ such that $\sd^n (C \times \mathrm{I})$ is collapsible (Cor.~\ref{prop:CohenBary}).
+The answer to our original question, however, is negative: For~any $m, n \ge 0$, we can describe a contractible $2$-complex $C_{m,n}$ such that the $m$-th derived subdivision of $C_{m,n} \times \mathrm{I}^n$ is \emph{not} collapsible (Cor.~\ref{cor:zeemanno})